The Restricted Partition and q-Partial Fractions: Introduction

 \section{Introduction}

 Let the restricted $q$-product be $(x)_{N}=\prod^{N}_{i=1}(1-x^{i})$.
-Then, the generating function of the restricted partition of $n$ into parts none of which exceed $N$ is given by $F_{N}(x)=1/(x)_{N}$.
-Hans Rademacher, in his book \textit{Topics in Analytic Number Theory} \cite{rademacher}, proposed that the limit of the classical partial fraction decomposition of $F_{N}(x)$ exists as $N\rightarrow \infty$ and equals the unrestricted generating function $\prod_{j\geq 1}(1-x^{j})^{-1}$.
-More precisely, he conjectured that the complex coefficients $C_{hkl}(N)$ in the partial fraction
+Then, the generating function of the restricted partition of $n$ into parts none of which exceed $N$ is given by Sylvester made the following remarkable decomposition: The term $W_{k}(n;N)$, called a $k^{th}$ Sylvester wave, a $k$-periodic quasi-polynomial in $n$ given by the coefficient of $z^{-1}$, i.e. the residue at $z=0$ of the function

-converge as $N\rightarrow \infty$ to a specific expression based on Bessel functions.
-Due to the difficulties of computing $C_{hkl}(N)$, the conjecture even lacked mere empirical evidence for nearly four decades \cite{Andrews}.
-Unfortunately, the fast algorithm \cite{sills,disproof} found for computing $C_{hkl}(N)$ quickly disproved the conjecture!
-Nevertheless, due to its intuitive nature, some researchers believe a variant of the Rademacher conjecture may hold.

-In \cite{munagi2} Augustine Munagi, under the guidance of George Andrews, considered an alternative but equivalent formulation of partial fraction decomposition with rational coefficients, which was termed $q$-partial fractions, and showed an analogous Rademacher conjecture, relative to certain coefficients of $q$-partial fractions.
-A $q$-partial fraction of $F_{N}(x)$ can be written as follows

-A clear advantage of the coefficients $\Gamma_{hkl}(N)$ over $C_{hkl}(N)$ is their accessibility to the Sylvester's wave theory.
-Using the coefficients $\Gamma_{hkl}(N)$ one can directly write a formula for $W_{k}(n;N)$, the so-called $k^{th}$ Sylvester wave \cite{sullivan,uk}, a quasi-polynomial in $n$.
-Indeed, we have

-where $\lfloor t \rfloor$ is the greatest integer $\leq t$ and $\%$ is the remainder operator.
-Furthermore, the restricted partition function could be written as indicating the contribution of each wave to $p_{N}(n)$.
-Moreover, one can determine expressions for $C_{hkl}(N)$ in terms of $\Gamma_{hkl}(N)$

-Surprisingly, the arbitrary $N$ case (except for $\Gamma_{011}(N)$ \cite{munagi2}) has not received its due attention in the literature.
-A possible reason again could be due to computational difficulties.
-In fact, in \cite{munagi2} the author claimed that he found deducing the limiting case $N\rightarrow \infty$ for $\Gamma_{hkl}(N)$ was as nearly as complicated as every instance of the original Rademacher conjecture.

-In this work, we aim to provide an algebraic formula for $g_{kl}^{(N)}(x)$ in (\ref{qpf}) for arbitrary $N$, and thereby derive some closed-form expressions for some coefficients $\Gamma_{hkl}(N)$ and $C_{hkl}(N)$.
-Along with the utility of analyzing the waves we also hope that our formulae for arbitrary $N$ may assist researchers in an asymptotic analysis of $p_{N}(n)$.
-The main results of the paper are implemented in the computer algebra system SageMath and made publicly available \cite{uk_code}.